cryptopoly/whitepaper/readme.md

 CommerceBlock's first product offering is based on our implementation of the pay-to-contract protocol described by Gerhardt and Hanke.
 This protocol is designed to mimic real world payment interactions between merchants and customers.
 The protocol results in only the merchant and customer having cryptographic proof of who is being paid and​ ​for​ ​what.

 We have specified and implemented their multiparty key derivation scheme by extending BIP-0032 (Hierarchical Deterministic Wallets).
-The process has been generalised and made BIP-0043​ ​compliant.​ ​We​ ​have​ ​submitted​ ​a​ ​draft​ ​BIP​ ​for​ ​approval​ ​[11].
+The process has been generalized and made BIP-0043​ ​compliant.​ ​We​ ​have​ ​submitted​ ​a​ ​draft​ ​BIP​ ​for​ ​approval​ ​[11].

 ### CommerceBlock​ ​Network​ ​Actors